toluna-terraform/terraform-aws-datadog-integration/README.md

 - **dd_site:** *In our case it's datadoghq.com as we don't work yet in EU.<br>
 once we will work in EU [this link](https://docs.datadoghq.com/logs/guide/forwarder/#aws-privatelink-support) will be useful:*<br/><br/>

-- **multiple_shared_layers:**  Prevents creation of already exist objects like api keys/roles/policies etc.<br>
-Value TRUE may only be used for accounts with multiple shared layers<br>
-for example: Buffet-Non-Prod

 - **log_collection_services:** *A list of services to collect logs from.<br>
 See [the api docs](https://docs.datadoghq.com/api/latest/aws-logs-integration/#get-list-of-aws-log-ready-services) for more details on which services are supported.*<br/><br/>